JungleComputing/javagat/doc/GridSAM-README.txt

 TODO:
 - test: job stopping; don't fire STOPPED before files are staged out
-- find the cause of ssh file adapter problem (hard)
+- find the cause of ssh file adapter problem (hard) - try getting to an earlier revision - maybe it worked